jcward/code-cookbook/assets/content/cookbook/Beginner/strings.md

 trace(StringTools.endsWith("Haxe is great!", "Haxe")); // false
 trace("#" + StringTools.hex(255, 6)); // #0000FF
 ```
-StringTools is ideally used with `using StringTools` and then acts as [an extension](https://haxe.org/manual/lf-static-extension.html) to the String class, this would allow to do:
+StringTools is ideally used with `using StringTools` and then acts as [an extension](https://haxe.org/manual/lf-static-extension.html) to the String class, which allows the methods to be called directly on the Strings:
 ```haxe
 trace("Haxe is great!".replace("great", "fun")); // Haxe is fun!
 trace("Haxe is great!".startsWith("Haxe")); // true